-Knight Family Dominantly Inherited Alzheimer Network Trials Unit
+Knight Family Dominantly Inherited Alzheimer Network Trials Unit (Knight Family DIAN-TU)

 An estimated 5 million people in the U.S. have Alzheimer’s disease, and this number is expected to continue rising in coming years.
 First identified in 1906, the disease begins with detrimental changes in the physical makeup of the brain and later progresses to symptoms such as memory loss, language impairment, and unpredictable behavior.
 In most cases, symptoms first appear when an individual reaches his or her mid-60s or later.
 Over time, the disease places a large burden on the patient’s family and other caregivers.